rafael-santiago/macgonuts/doc/MANUAL.md

 > --no-route-to=192.30.70.0/4,192.30.70.60
 ```

-In this case all between ``192.30.70.0-192.30.70.15`` and ``192.30.70.60`` will be unreachable from
+In this case all between ``192.30.70.1-192.30.70.15`` and ``192.30.70.60`` will be unreachable from
 John's host (``192.30.70.8``).

 Congrats!
-Now you are a macgonuts troll master by knowing every single thing about isolate command!
+Now you are a ``macgonuts`` troll master by knowing every single thing about
+``macgonuts isolate`` command!

 [``Back``](#topics)

 ### The mayhem command

 >If you are only seeking to annoy a network as whole, maybe the mayhem command is the command for you.
-With mayhem you are able to make ARP/Neighbor tables a total mess.
+With mayhem you are able to make `ARP/Neighbor` tables a total mess.
 As a result the host will be unable
 to communicate each other or at least unable to communicate each other without unstability.

-In order to work on this command needs three basic options: the local interface, a CIDR and a list of
+In order to work on this command needs three basic options:

+1. The local interface
+2. A CIDR
-targets.
+3. A list of targets.

 So, story time!!!!